tomwyr/code-stash/README.md

 - frontend - Flutter multiplatform application allowing users interact with the system.
 - common - Dart library housing elements of the system shared by the frontend and the backend.

+## Deployment

+The project uses [Globe](globe.dev) as the deployment platform for both, the backend and the frontend application.
+For more information head to Globe's [documentation](https://docs.globe.dev/).

 ## Frontend

 ### Env vars